SupriyaRaut-22/SupriyaRaut-22/README.md

 - :mortar_board: I have completed my Master's in Computer Engineering from VIT.

-- :telescope: Experienced in contributing to frontend and backend development through completion of multiple internships in Software development.
+- :telescope: Experienced in contributing to frontend and backend development through completion of multiple internships in SDE.

 - :seedling: Exploring Technical Content Writing and learning different languages.